elden1337/ha-eltariff/CONTRIBUTING.md

 `asyncio_mode = "auto"` is set globally — async test functions work without decorators.

-Write tests for any new billing logic or API model behaviour.
+Write tests for any new billing logic or API model behavior.
 Pure unit tests (no HA fixtures) are preferred.

 To run the integration smoke tests, populate `samples/` first: